rampagedeluxxe/documentation/panel/webserver_configuration.md

 users by default.
 :::

+## PHP 7.3 Difference
+If you followed the CentOS 7, Debian 9, or Debian 10 web server setup, substitute `fastcgi_pass unix:/run/php/php7.2-fpm.sock` needs to be substituted for `fastcgi_pass unix:/run/php/php7.3-fpm.sock`.

 ## NGINX
 You should paste the contents of the file below, replacing `<domain>` with your domain name being used in a file called `pterodactyl.conf` and place it in `/etc/nginx/sites-available/`, or &mdash; if on CentOS, `/etc/nginx/conf.d/`.